-- (a) An employee who is rostered to be on-call is entitled to an on-call allowance in accordance with clause 18.2(h). - (b) Time on-call will not be counted as time worked unless an employee is called out for duty.
-If called out for duty, the employee will be paid at the rate of 200% of their ordinary hourly rate for such period(s) of duty with a minimum payment of one and a half hours per call, for the time so worked in any period during which the employee is on-call, provided that one and a half hours has elapsed from the commencement of the previous call.
+- (a) An employee who is rostered to be on call is entitled to an on call allowance in accordance with clause 11.2(h). - (b) Time on call will not be counted as time worked unless an employee is called out for duty.
+If called out for duty, the employee will be paid at the rate of 200% of their ordinary hourly rate for such period(s) of duty with a minimum payment of one and a half hours per call, for the time so worked in any period during which the employee is on call, provided that one and a half hours has elapsed from the commencement of the previous call.

-- (c) Nothing in clause 20.5 prohibits an employee from temporarily leaving the workplace or home when rostered on-call after having made arrangements satisfactory to the employer, for the proper conduct of the service. - (d) An employee will be free from on-call duty: - (i) every second weekend; and - (ii) for at least 8 days in each 14 consecutive days. - (e) No employee will be rostered on-call from the time of ceasing duty immediately before the employee's rostered day off until the time of commencing duty immediately after the rostered day off. - (f) Except on weekends, public holidays or in cases of an emergency, an employee will not be rostered on-call between 9.00 am and 5.00 pm. - (g) An on-call roster will not require an employee to be on-call for a period of less than 6 hours except by mutual consent between the employer and employee concerned.
+- (c) Nothing in this clause prohibits an employee from temporarily leaving the workplace or home when rostered on call after having made arrangements satisfactory to the employer, for the proper conduct of the service. - (d) An employee will be free from on call duty: - (i) every second weekend; and - (ii) for at least eight days in each 14 consecutive days. - (e) No employee will be rostered on call from the time of ceasing duty immediately before the employee's rostered day off until the time of commencing duty immediately after the rostered day off. - (f) Except on weekends, public holidays or in cases of an emergency, an employee will not be rostered on call between 9.00 am and 5.00 pm. - (g) An on call roster will not require an employee to be on call for a period of less than six hours except by mutual consent between the employer and employee concerned. - (g) An employee who is rostered to be on call is entitled to an on call allowance in accordance with clause 11.2(h).

-20.6 Recall
+14.6 Recall

-An employee who has completed a rostered shift of duty, who is not rostered on-call and is recalled to duty prior to the commencement of the employee's next rostered shift and such recall is not continuous with any rostered shift, is entitled to payment at the rate of 200% of their ordinary hourly rate for all time worked with a minimum payment of one and a half hours.
+An employee who has completed a rostered shift of duty, who is not rostered on call and is recalled to duty prior to the commencement of the employee's next rostered shift and such recall is not continuous with any rostered shift, is entitled to payment at double time for all time worked with a minimum payment of one and a half hours.

-20.7 Stand-by
+14.7 Stand-by

-When an employee, other than an employee rostered on-call in accordance with clause 20.5, is required to stand by for any period outside the employee's ordinary hours, this period will be counted as time worked.
+When an employee, other than an employee rostered on call in accordance with clause 14.5, is required to stand by for any period outside the employee's ordinary hours, this period will be counted as time worked.